Eating organic on a budget may seem daunting, but it is easier than you'd think. These tips will help you save money on organic food!

 Buy organic ingredients not organic packaged food.
 The more natural the state your food is in at the time of purchase, the less it will cost per ounce.
 It is a little more work to prepare, but you have complete control over the quality of the ingredients and the cooking process.
 You can find directions for 4 – 6 different ways to batch cook each key protein: chicken, beef, pork, beans, lentils, and rice in my cookbook Prep-Ahead Meals From Scratch.
 My cookbook also includes 100 quick and easy recipes using the batch cooked ingredients, so you can make dinner in minutes on busy nights.

-In-season produce is more plentiful than out-of season produce.
-Price is tied to supply, so when there is a lot of a particular produce item, it is going to cost your less to buy it.
+In-season produce is more plentiful than out-of-season produce.
+Price is tied to supply, so when there is a lot of a particular produce item, it is going to cost you less to buy it.
 Adapt your menu to include more in-season produce and you will be able to afford to buy more of your produce organic.
 Farmer's Markets are also a good source of affordable, in-season organic produce.

 8. Use the Clean 15 and Dirty Dozen as a Guide